vinudb/installment-calculator-app/README.md

 - Have used json-server mock Rest API endpoint with static response
 - Input field validations taken care
 - Complete test coverage using jest and enzyme

-# NOTE:
-- Since the number of components are very less and there are no complext data set invloved, no state containers like redux, context-api used.